becauseofhope/because-of-hope/README.md

-# Because of Hope
+# Because of Hope, a 501(c)(3) organization

-This is the BOH website.
-It is built with nanoc.
+This is the source for a 501(c)(3) Because of Hope's website.
+It is nanoc website.
+This site is meant to be deployed to Amazon S3 and served from there.

+The website and infrastructure is still under heavy development and iteration.
+It is meant to replace the $20 a month VPS that currently serves 2 HTML files with a GoDaddy domain name/DNS with an Amazon S3-backed static website with a domain name/DNS not by GoDaddy at least.

+For now, all artwork, text, and design that made by Because of Hope should be considered "All Rights Reserved".
+Everything else is under their original license.

+## Tools used

+* Zurb Foundation
+* Compass
+* nanoc
+* Haml

 ## Sources

-Background is from Subtlepatterns.com as Concrete Wall.
+Former background is from subtlepatterns.com as Concrete Wall.

-### References for stuff used.
+### References, notes, and links for stuff used.

 [Credentials for fog deployment](https://github.com/ddfreyne/nanoc/issues/100)